 welcoming Receptive regenerative Actions

 Elyse Portal embraces restorative actions, land poetry, and communal pondering.
-Relational approaches to local ecologies initiate her creative processes and culminate in multidisciplinary works.
-She also collaborates on ecological art projects within the collective eeportal.
+Interrelational approaches between people and ecologies initiate her creative processes and culminate in multidisciplinary works.

 Elyse has a BFA from the University of Victoria, and a master's degree in Visual Studies from the University of Toronto.
 Materia medica, her master’s thesis, has been published in the Journal of Comparative Media Arts (Simon Fraser University, 2015).

 Since 2011, she has also produced ecological art within the collective eeportal (comprised of Elyse and Emilio Portal).